lindsaymkelly/super-rentals-api/README.md

 # Super Rentals API

-This is a basic Rails API built with the [http://jsonapi-rb.org](JSONAPI-rb) gem.
-It can be used on its own or interacted with through my Super Rentals [https://github.com/lindsaymkelly/super-rentals](Ember App)
+This is a basic Rails API built with the [JSONAPI-rb](http://jsonapi-rb.org]) gem.
+It can be used on its own or interacted with through my Super Rentals [Ember App](https://github.com/lindsaymkelly/super-rentals)

 ## To Setup